manishmcu/Drone-setup-with-Ardupilot/README.md

 # Drone-setup-with-Ardupilot
-Setting up a Quad-copter using Ardupilot  (APM2.8).
+Full setup guide for a Quad-copter using Ardupilot  (APM2.8).

 # Guide & Caution